j1an5/workers-oauth-provider-forgbot/README.md

   // to this handler object's fetch method.
   // You can provide either an object with a fetch method (ExportedHandler)
   // or a class extending WorkerEntrypoint.
-  apiHandler: apiHandler, // Using an object with a fetch method
+  apiHandler: ApiHandler, // Using a WorkerEntrypoint class

   // Any requests which aren't API request will be passed to the default handler instead.
-  // Here we use a class extending WorkerEntrypoint as an alternative approach.
+  // Again, this can be either an object or a WorkerEntrypoint.
-  defaultHandler: DefaultWorker, // Using a WorkerEntrypoint class
+  defaultHandler: defaultHandler, // Using an object with a fetch method

   // This specifies the URL of the OAuth authorization flow UI.
 This UI is NOT implemented by
   // the OAuthProvider.
 It is up to the application to implement a UI here.
 The only reason why